herrersystem/crog/README.md

 * Define user right for execution (default: 'root').
 * Define params if script accept arguments (optionnal).
 * Decorate main function with 'Crog.load' decorator.
-* Execute your script first time to generate cronjobs config file.
+* Execute your script first time (with __root__) to generate cronjobs config file.

 #### Update cronjobs

-Just change Crog object declaration and execute your script.
+Just change Crog object declaration and execute one more time your script.